tsfu/airlog/README.md

  - The `departureIATA`, `arrivalIATA` are IATA airports codes, `airline` is airline ICAO (3-letter) code, and `aircraft` is IATA aircraft designator code.
 These will be IDs for corresponding fields and calculations.
  - Did not use more well known IATA airline code or ICAO aircraft code (the other way), because we need to make IDs unique.
 For example, ICAO aircraft code cannot specify aircraft of different wings types(after we remove all freighter models).
 And airlines' sub-divisions may use the same IATA code.
  - The `duration` and `distance` are not required, as they can be calculated upon importing.

+### Missing Data?
+This app relies on aviation data from external repos and public sources.
+Some small/non-active/new airports and airlines, old/new aircraft models, and other data may not be up to date.
+If you run into issue due to missing airport, airline, or aircraft data, please log an issue or contact the author to add those data.
+Thanks.

 ## TODOs
   ### Planned